Maria Luisa, Duchess of Lucca: Infanta of Spain

 Thirteen-year-old Maria Luisa, portrait by Agustín Esteve, 1795.

-Born at the Royal Palace of La Granja de San Ildefonso, Segovia, Spain, Maria Luisa was the third surviving daughter of King Charles IV of Spain and his wife Maria Luisa of Parma, a granddaughter of Louis XV and the popular Queen Marie Leszczyńska.
-She was given the names Maria Luisa Josefina Antonieta, after an older sister, Maria Luisa Carlota, who had died just four days before Maria Luisa's birth, on 2 July, and her mother.
+Born at the Royal Palace of La Granja de San Ildefonso, Segovia, Spain, Maria Luisa was the third surviving daughter of King Charles IV of Spain and Maria Luisa of Parma, granddaughter of Louis XV and the popular Queen Marie Leszczyńska.
+She was given the names Maria Luisa Josefina Antonieta, after an older sister, Maria Luisa Carlota, who had died just four days before Maria Luisa's birth on 2 July, and her mother.

 In 1795, Maria Luisa's first cousin, Louis of Bourbon-Parma, heir apparent to the Duchy of Parma and Piacenza, came to the Spanish court to finish his education.
 There was an understanding between the two royal families that Louis would marry one of the daughters of Charles IV.
 It was anticipated that he would marry the Infanta Maria Amalia, Charles IV's eldest unmarried daughter.
 She was fifteen years old at the time and of a timid and melancholic nature, but was not very beautiful.
 Louis, who was equally shy and reserved, preferred her younger sister, Maria Luisa, who although only twelve, was of a more cheerful disposition and somewhat better-looking.
 All four daughters of Charles IV were short and not particularly beautiful, but Maria Luisa was clever, lively and amusing.
 She had dark curly hair, brown eyes and a Grecian nose.
 Her face was expressive and her character lively, and she was generous, kindhearted, devout and more attractive than her sisters.
 Both infantas were favorably impressed by the Prince of Parma, a tall and handsome young man, and when he ultimately chose the younger sister, Queen Maria Luisa readily agreed to the change of bride.